HectorTorresE/school-library/README.md

 `cd school-library`
 3.- Install the project's dependencies by running this command:
 `bundle install`
-4.- Run the program using this command:
+4.- Run the program using the command
-`ruby ./main.rb`
+`ruby ./main` or if you are using bash `./main`

 ## Authors